dhis2/dhis2-docs/src/user/managing-dashboards.md

 ### Filtering a dashboard

-Filters can be applied to a dashboard for changing the data displayed in the dashboard items.
-The filters are applied to each dashboard item in the same way: each added filter overrides the original value for that dimension in the original chart, table or map (visualization).
-It is possible to filter on Organisation Units, Periods and other dynamic dimensions depending on the DHIS2 instance.
+Applying filters to a dashboard change the data displayed in dashboard items containing visualizations.
+The filters are applied to each dashboard item in the same way: each added filter overrides the original value for that dimension in the original chart, table or map.
+It is possible to filter on Organisation Units and Periods, as well as dynamic dimensions, depending on the DHIS2 instance.
 You can apply multiple filters to the dashboard.

-To add a filter, click on the **Add Filter** button and choose the dimension:
+To add a filter, click on the **Add Filter** button and choose a dimension:

 ![Adding a filter](resources/images/dashboard/dashboard-filters.png)